jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

   * = resource partition (easy understand)
 * Container loads image when running it.
 * Image creates a container and container can create an image.
-* IN SHORT: "image is a VM config file & container is a live process in VM."
+* IN SHORT: "image is a VM config file & container is a VM"

 # Docker containers (section 2)
 * busybox is a lite-weight linux program.